bsprakashbs/DataScience_Projects/README.md

   - GitHub: [https://github.com/yourusername](https://github.com/yourusername)
   - LinkedIn: [https://linkedin.com/in/yourprofile](https://linkedin.com/in/yourprofile)

-- ⚡ Fun fact: Playing cricket in club after certain ages ..
+- ⚡ Fun fact: Playing cricket in club after certain ages.Travel to different county's to play matches in summer
 <!---
 Prakash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.